-This past summer, some of our favorite destinations — beaches, pools, splash pads, and water parks — were closed, at least temporarily, to help prevent the spread of COVID-19.
+These past couple of summers, some of our favorite destinations — beaches, pools, splash pads, and water parks — were closed, at least temporarily, to help prevent the spread of COVID-19.
 As a result, many kids missed out on a full season of swim fun and, perhaps more important, critical swim-learning time.

 Organizations including the American Academy of Pediatrics have cited concerns over higher risk of drownings related to the pandemic, whether due to caregivers who are tasked with doing more than ever, or kids who have increased access to bathtubs, pools, or other sources of water at home.
 One key layer of protection is strong swimming skills.